kmarcie/overwatchhud/README.md

 Sept 17
 - Made "eventcolor" (med drop, pyro extinguish display etc) orange instead of the original purple
 - Edited payload and control point icons to be able to be used in valve servers, so you don't have to suffer the ugly stretched payload icons anymore :)

+Dec 26th
+- Removed 4:3/5:4 support.
+Ridicule me all you want, but I see no reason why I should have to edit a file over 3 times every single time I make a change to the original file.
+16:10 support is staying, but 4:3 is never going to happen.
+Use the older version of the HUD if you really want to use it in 4:3 resolution.
+- Changed dx8 overrides to just override the blurfact VTF so I don't have to update multiple files every time I edit the HUD
+- Adjusted a bunch of menus and changed the background
+- Added a training and create server button.
+I don't know why so many people want this, but here you guys go.
+- Added new animations/buttons from Scream Fortress '16 (I'm quite behind, I know)
+- Added the Find a Game menu
+- Added "create server" and "training" buttons
+- Added class numbers for the disguise menu
+- Changed loadout tabs to reflect the ones in Overwatch currently
+- Added a bronze level border around the player, made it actually overlap the bottom half of the player model
+- Adjusted scoreboard a little bit, changed the opacity of VS
+- Adjusted colour of the timer